Measurement-induced phase transition in periodically driven free-fermionic systems: Many-body system

 Next, we immediately ask the following question: How does the steady-state entanglement entropy change with the subsystem size for different $T$?
-The existence of a $T_c$ for each $L$ might be a tempting scenario to conjecture that in the very large $T$ limit, $\epsilon=0$ results should resemble no-drive results and should display an entanglement transition.
+The existence of a $T_c$ for each $L$ might be a tempting scenario to conjecture that in the very large $T$ limit, $\epsilon=0$ results should resemble no-drive results and should display an entanglement transition for finite-size systems.
 However, one needs to take the large $T$ and large $L$ limits carefully.
 The order of these two limits doesn't commute.
-If one takes a large $T$ limit first, then any finite $L$ (no matter how large it is), $T_c$ has been achieved, and hence, one will observe no-drive results, i.e., the presence of the measurement-induced transition.
+If one takes a large $T$ limit first, then for any finite $L$ (no matter how large it is), $T_c$ has been achieved, and hence, one will observe no-drive results.
 On the other hand, the correct limit is to take the large $L$ limit first, then increase the $T$.
-In that case, the outcome will be different, and we further try to argue that in this limit, there will be no transition.
+In that case, for a given $T$ and a given $\gamma$ up to a system size $L=L_1$, the finite $T$ data will be same as the no-drive results.
+However, for $L>L_1$, the result will deviate from the no-drive result since their $T_c$ has not been reached.
+Clearly if $T_c$ increases with $L$, taking $L\to \infty$ first indicates that there cannot be any $T_c$ at all, so the results will never match the no-drive case.

-Given for each $L$, a critical $T_c$ exists, and if one chooses a reasonably large $T$, it will turn out to be a $T_c$ for some system size $L=L_1$.
-Hence, for that particular $T$, till $L<L_1$, the saturation value will resemble the no-drive results, which implies it will show logarithmic scaling for $L<L_1$ for small $\gamma$, but for $L>L_1$, the steady entanglement data vs $L$ will certainly show a bending because if $T<T_c$, the entanglement saturation value is smaller than the $T\ge T_c$ value.
 We precisely see that in Fig.~\ref{fig5} upper panel.
 We find for $\gamma=0.05$ and $T=5$, and $8$, the steady state entanglement entropy is almost constant for all $L$, which suggests an area law scaling with the system size.
 On the other hand, as we increase $T$, we see an initial logarithmic scaling of entanglement entropy with system size till $L<L_1$, followed by bending trend, finally after a critical $L=L_c$, entanglement starts showing area law behavior.
 The dashed line corresponds to the no-drive results for $J=1/2$ and $\gamma=0.05$.
 Roughly, till $L\simeq 20$, this no-drive results resembles $T=20$ data, beyond $L=20$, the no-drive results keep increasing with $L$, while the $T=20$ data starts bending (see appendix.~\ref{appen_A} for $T=100$ results).
 To estimate the $L_c$, we fit the steady entanglement entropy vs $L$ data with a two parameters ($S_{sat}$ and $L_c$) fitting function $f(L)$, i.e.,

 in the inset of Fig.~\ref{fig5} lower panel.
 In the limit $L>>L_c$, $f(L)\to S_{sat}$, which is a constant suggesting area-law phase, on the other hand, for $L<<L_c$, $f(L) \propto \log L$.
 We estimate $L_c$ from the best fit and plot $L_c$ vs $T$ in Fig.~\ref{fig5} lower panel, which suggests an exponential growth of $L_c$ with the driving period $T$.
 As an exercise, we estimate the fitting parameter $L_c$ for $T=100$ and $\gamma=0.05$ from the exponential fit, which gives $L_c\simeq10^{16}$.
 Hence, it is almost impossible to reach the accessible system size regime to see area law scaling for $T=100$ (see Fig.~\ref{fig3} in Appendix~\ref{appen_A} for details).